- Colorado looks like a rectangle. It isn't.

 - The Centennial State has not four, but 697 sides.
 That makes it a hexahectaenneacontakaiheptagon.

 - Does that make Wyoming the only real rectangular state?
 Well, about that…

 America loves its straight-line borders.
-The only U.S. state without one is Hawaii – for obvious reasons (1).
+The only U.S. state without one is Hawaii — for obvious reasons.

 Only when you zoom in do you see their squiggly bits: the northeast corner of Kansas, for instance.
 Or Montana’s western border with Idaho that looks like a human face.
 Or Oklahoma’s southern border with Texas, meandering as it follows the Red River.

-New Mexico comes tantalisingly close to having only straight-line borders.
-There’s that short stretch north of El Paso that would have been just 15 miles (24 km) long if it was straight instead of wavy.
+New Mexico comes tantalizingly close to having only straight-line borders.
+There’s that short stretch north of El Paso that would have been just 15 miles (24 km) long if it were straight instead of wavy.

 Except that they aren’t.
 For two distinct reasons: because the earth is round, and because those 19th-century surveyors laying out state borders made mistakes.

 Congress defined the borders of Colorado as a geospherical rectangle, stretching from 37°N to 41°N latitude, and from 25°W to 32°W longitude (2).
 While lines of latitude run in parallel circles that don’t meet, lines of longitude converge at the poles.

 Which means that Colorado’s longitudinal borders are slightly further apart in the south.
 So if you’d look closely enough, the state resembles an isosceles trapezoid (3) rather than a rectangle.
 Consequently, the state’s northern borderline is about 22 miles (35 km) shorter than its southern one.
 The same goes, mutatis mutandis, for Wyoming.